-I guess you never have any desire or need to go back an modify a wip image, rather than restarting the raw or modifying the flattened tiff.
+I guess you never have any desire or need to go back an modify a wip image, rather than restarting the raw or modifying the unflattened tiff.
 As you know, things like sharpening or blurring in a flattened cannot be easily fix, but are easy in the layered version.

-is.
+First, the above sentence is in severe need of editing and clarification.
+I don't know what a wip image is.
 That said, I can count on one hand the times I've gone back to the original raw and started from scratch.
 And I've been processing images since 1990!
 Both for myself and others (for a few years as a service bureau).
 How's that as a start.[/quote]